17tking/Data-Cleaning-with-R/README.md

-# Dirty Cafe Sales Cleanup and Analysis
+# Cafe Sales Cleanup and Analysis
 - **WHAT?** My goal is to take a messy Cafe Sales dataset and prepare it for EDA and visualization methods to answer key questions that can help drive marketing and business decisions.
 - **HOW?** Using **R's** powerful, quick data cleaning packages and syntax.
 - **WHY?** Not only do I want to showcase my skills in data cleaning and wrangling, but I also want viewers, who are looking to learn the ins and outs of R for data cleaning, to understand how the syntax is used.